benson-guo/adaptive-serving-artifacts/README.md

 # Artifacts
-For "Towards Workload-aware Optimization and Reconfiguration of ML Serving Pipelines"
+For `Towards Workload-aware Optimization and Reconfiguration of ML Serving Pipelines`

 ## Setup
 ```